- Field Service Management

 When the issue can’t be resolved on the first visit, customers have to wait, hoping the next visit will result in a fix.

 If it’s a piece of equipment that needs fixing, failure to resolve the issue may cause financial losses for the customer.
-Moreover, your service business will likely experience a financial loss due to additional field service scheduling requirements, higher fuel costs, possible late penalties, and lower customer satisfaction.
+Moreover, your service business will likely experience a financial loss due to additional field service requirements, higher fuel costs, possible late penalties, and lower customer satisfaction.

 Field service management software can improve the first-time fix rate by addressing the root cause of these delays.
-Intelligent field service scheduling capabilities ensure that a technician with the right skillset is sent to each job, with the right spare parts, in a timely manner, increasing the chance of a successful visit.
+Intelligent scheduling capabilities ensure that a technician with the right skillset is sent to each job, with the right spare parts, in a timely manner, increasing the chance of a successful visit.

 SLAs are contracts that guarantee a certain level of service performance for the customer.
 For example, a customer may want to ensure that a job is completed within a 2-hour timeframe.
 With the best field service management software like Praxedo, contracts can be created and associated with a given work order.